Terry Bondo

-Terry Bondo (born 8 February 2007) is an English professional footballer who plays as a forward for club Blackpool.
+Terry Bondo (born 8 February 2007) is an English professional footballer who plays as a forward for club Hartlepool United.

 Early life

 Bondo was born in England and is of Congolese descent.
 He began his youth career at Oldham Athletic before joining Blackpool in the summer of 2023.

 Career

 Bondo joined Blackpool's youth academy in 2023 and quickly became a key player for the under-18 squad, scoring four goals and providing four assists in his debut season.

 He made his senior debut for Blackpool on 6 November 2024 in an EFL Trophy match against Liverpool U21.
 Bondo made his EFL League One debut on 16 November 2024 in a match against Northampton Town.
 On 25 March 2025, Bondo joined Northern Premier League Premier Division side Matlock Town on loan for the remainder of the season.

 In September 2025, Bondo joined National League North club Marine on a three-month loan.
-He was recalled from his loan spell on 24th October.
+He was recalled from his loan spell on 24 October.

+On 7 February 2026, he joined National League North side King's Lynn Town on an initial one-month loan.
+He made his debut that same day, scoring a late winner against Radcliffe.